Barry Jenkins: 2017–present: Further projects

 "[Bringing] together a group of disparate artists", Jenkins and the casting director, Francine Maisler, searched worldwide for an actor to play Cora and sought those then-undiscovered.
 The series' creation was deeply personal – with Jenkins once receiving an assessment by the on-set therapist.
 It proved to be the most difficult project of his career yet with him feeling a closer attachment to his ancestral past.
 The show was met with critical acclaim; it was the most recent entry to the BBC's 2021 list of the 21st century's greatest TV shows.

-The next major film Jenkins is set to direct is Mufasa: The Lion King, a prequel to the CGI remake of Disney's The Lion King that primarily concerns the coming of age origins of Mufasa.
-Upcoming projects include a screenplay adapting Virunga, another based on the life of boxer Claressa Shields titled Flint Strong, and a biographical film about choreographer Alvin Ailey which he will direct.
+In 2024, he wrote a screenplay based on the life of boxer Claressa Shields titled The Fire Inside and directed Mufasa: The Lion King, a prequel to the CGI remake of Disney's The Lion King that primarily concerns the coming of age origins of Mufasa.

 More recently, his Pastel production company signed a first look deal with HBO, HBO Max and A24.
+In 2023 he was slated to serve as head of the Platform Prize jury at the 2023 Toronto International Film Festival.

+In 2025, he signed to direct Universal's sci-fi thriller The Natural Order, starring Glen Powell and based on an upcoming novel of the same name by Matthew Aldrich, who would co-write the screenplay alongside Jenkins.
+Jenkins also signed on to direct Zendaya in A24's biopic on the life of Ronettes singer Ronnie Spector, Be My Baby.
+The film, being written by Dave Kajganich, was to focus on a specific moment of Spector's life, namely her relationship with troubled producer Phil Spector.